 There are even more heads that are available, but all are a variation or combination of these following basic shapes:

 The wide range of heads means that there is always an appropriate head for most jobs.
 If the load is very large or the surface that is being fixed is soft then a wider head with a large surface area should be used.
 Countersinking generally (if done properly!) leads to a neater finish and is often used in home improvement projects.

 The larger the head the more force that can be transferred from the drive; if the screw will need more force or torque to get in into the material you are fixing then you will need a larger head.
 Often in this situation a pilot hole is used to reduce this force needed.
 Find out more here in our countersinking project that also covers how to drill pilot holes.

-Screw Drive Types
+Types of Screw Drive

 The “drive” part of the screw is in the screw head which transfers the force or torque from the screw driver to the screw, turning it and driving it into the material being fixed.
-For more information on screw drivers, both hand and powered have a look at our types of screwdriver project
+For more information on screw drivers, both hand and powered have a look at our types of screwdriver project.

 Here are the most common types of screw drives that are used.
 There are many more but these tend to be for more specialist uses.
 These are the types you’ll encounter in the home more commonly: